'Gilmore Girls' Season 1, Episode 6: Rory's Birthday Parties

 Written by Amy Sherman-Palladino, directed by Sarah Pia Anderson.
 This is a very solid ASP episode - probably in my top five.
 My friend Ali and I have a master list of all-time favorite "GG" episodes and "Rory's Birthday Parties" is the first Season 1 episode on it.
 Sarah Pia Anderson is a director I'm not familiar with, but she did a fine job here.
 This is the only episode of "GG" she's directed.

 I wish I could find some interviews about what it's like to work with the Palladinos.
-ASP definitely seems forthright about her vision, and I can't imagine outside directors having a ton of control to made bold stylistic choices.
+ASP definitely seems forthright about her vision, and I can't imagine outside directors having a ton of control to make bold stylistic choices.
 I'd like to know more about the workflow and how closely each of the directors worked with Amy and Dan.
 The Gilmore Guys have done some really great interviews with cast and crew that I should probably revisit in light of this rewatch.

 Most batshit crazy outfit:

 I also can't not mention Lorelai's outfit at Rory's birthday party.
 She's wearing a graphic, long-sleeved t-shirt with contrasting sleeves and a furry, leopard print collar.
 I assume she found this monstrosity in a $5.99 bargain bin at Rue21.
-She's chosen to accessorize it with a rhinestone barrette, wide leather belt, and more of that godawful brown lip color (this time it appears to be a gloss).
+She's chosen to accessorize it with a rhinestone barrette, wide leather belt, and more of that tragic brown lip color (this time it appears to be a gloss).
 She needs to be stopped.
 If Rory really loved her mom, she'd nominate her for "What Not to Wear" and let Clinton Kelly go to town on this bish.

 Most irritating Rory or Lorelai moment: